 At the British Ice Skating Qualifier 3 competition in Dundee, 6 GSF athletes competed in pairs and all came home with fantastic results.
 Natalie and Peter Nicoll competed for the first time in juniors and achieved the qualifying score for the British Championships in November as well as claiming the bronze medal.
 Rebecca Clarke and Frank Roselli also competed for the first time in seniors and achieved the qualifying score for the British Championships and for the National Team, as well as the bronze medal.
 Jessica Marjot and Jan Nordman competed in their first competition together in Seniors and achieved the qualifying score for the British Championships as well as the score required for the National Performance squad and a silver medal.

-Manchester Sports Awards took place on the 15th October where they celebrate achievements of the city’s people, clubs and community organisations, with a large emphasis on the volunteers who give countless hours to sports.
-GSF athlete Success Eduam was honoured that night with the Junior Sports Achiever award for being ranked number one in the country for 200m in the under 15 girls category for the last 2 years.
+Manchester Sports Awards took place on the 15th October where they celebrate the achievements of the city’s people, clubs and community organisations, with a large emphasis on the volunteers who give countless hours to sports.
+GSF athlete Success Eduam was honoured that night with the Junior Sports Achiever award for being ranked number one in the country for 200m in the under-15 girls category for the last 2 years.

 A massive well done goes to GSF Ambassador Lucy Charles-Barclay who came 2nd in the Ironman World Championships for the third year in a row.